 But within the weekend there will also be classes for Pro/ Expert plus Clubmen MX1 and MX2 riders – on their choice of two-stroke or four-stroke bikes – as they bid to become the first Red Bull Pro Stroke National champions.

 Red Bull backs a huge range of motorsports around the world and is keen to support ground-breaking events like the Apico 2-Stroke Festival as it acts as a clear pathway for talent to shine.
 It gives riders the chance to prove their talent to Red Bull and maybe take the next step to becoming a pro rider.

 Red Bull athlete support is second to none in the world of motorsport, including competitors such as world champion motocross superstars Tony Cairoli, Jeffrey Herlings and Jorge Prado, plus Supercross stars like Ken Roczen, Jett Lawrence, Cooper Webb and Marvin Musquin.
 The brand also supports extreme enduro rider Jonny Walker and Dakar winner Sam Sunderland.

 Just like Apico, Red Bull values working with the grass roots of the sport and believe the festival is the ideal place to do it.
-After supporting the festival as well as backing two Ride Out with Red Bull fun days in 2021, the brand loves the fun atmosphere of these events and wants the focus to be for everyone to enjoy themselves both on and off track.
+After supporting the festival as well as backing two Ride Out with Red Bull fun days, the brand loves the fun atmosphere of these events and wants the focus to be for everyone to enjoy themselves both on and off track.
 As well as a DJ pumping out music from the Red Bull DJ station, there will be more activities announced nearer the date of the event as well as some great news about prize money!